Randhomme/TPMapEditor/README.md

 # TPMapEditor

 ## Get started
-Download the latest release (TPMapEditor.zip).
+Download the [latest release](https://github.com/Randhomme/TPMapEditor/releases/latest) (TPMapEditor.zip).
 On the first opening, the app will ask you to set the TPGame path.
 Select your TPGame folder (where the game is located), and enjoy map editing !

+Don't forget to read the wiki : https://github.com/Randhomme/TPMapEditor/wiki

 Found a bug or have a suggestion ?
 Contact Randhomme on Discord.